How to Make Crossbow Bolts

 The Nock

-Derived from plastic or aluminum mostly, the nock is hitched to the back of the shaft.
+Derived from plastic or aluminium mostly, the nock is hitched to the back of the shaft.
 Its function is to maintain the bolt in place as the shot is lined up.

-Nocks are of two primary types; half-moon (top image) and the flat nock (bottom image).
+Nocks are of two primary types; half-moon (top image) and flat nock (bottom image).

 Fletchings

-Modern bolts have 3 fletchings made of a form of durable plastic and they are also referred to as vanes.
+Most high-quality bolts have 3 fletchings made of a form of durable plastic, and they are also referred to as vanes.

 Field Points Broad-Heads

-- Wooden shaft ($35-$50 for a dozen) You can choose between Port Orford cedar, Sitka spruce or Douglas fir.
-Cutting your own shafts is rife as the slightest imperfection will throw your shot and DIY is terribly time-consuming.
+- Wooden shaft ($35-$50 for a dozen).
+Cutting your own shafts can be slippery, as the slightest imperfection will throw your shot off, and DIY is time-consuming.

 - Nocks at about $10 per dozen